Ircama/osm-carto-tutorials/pages/30_tilemill-osm-carto.md

 ### Install PostgreSQL

-Download PostgreSQL (avoid using beta versions as also PostGis shall be needed (check first the PostGis compatibility with the version you are going to download):
+Download PostgreSQL (avoid using beta versions as also PostGIS shall be needed (check first the PostGIS compatibility with the version you are going to download):

 http://www.enterprisedb.com/products-services-training/pgdownload#windows